IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 This is an edge case that is not currently supported

-The target path is the root of a SMB server
+The source path is the root of a SMB server

 Generate reports on the NTFS permissions for the root of a SMB server.
 TODO: param validation?